Song of Solomon

 About the Author

-Paige Patterson serves as president and professor of theology at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
+Paige Patterson served as president and professor of theology at Southwestern Baptist Theological Seminary in Fort Worth, Texas, from 2003-2018.
 He previously served as president of Southeastern Baptist Theological Seminary in Wake Forest, North Carolina, and president of Criswell College in Dallas.
 He has authored commentaries on 1 Corinthians, 1 Peter, Titus, and Revelation, as well as numerous articles on various aspects of theology.